Using Hot Copy Successfully

 |How often you backup is entirely dependent on your RTO and RPO requirements.
 The backup periods quoted here are examples not recommendations.|

-Implementing storage groups typically means that no single SM archive contains the entire database.
+Implementing Table Partitions and Storage Groups typically means that no single SM archive contains the entire database.
 Instead each SM manages a subset of storage groups, reducing the amount of disk resources it needs and/or the load placed upon it.

 In this setup, a coordinated hot copy is required, backing up several SMs simultaneously to ensure the backups together represent a transactionally consistent state.

 Suppose each region in our domain now has three SMs and we have partitioned the database across three storage groups SG1, SG2 and SG3.
 Each SM manages two different storage groups ensuring redundancy if an SM fails.